 Choose a fabric that complements both the piece of furniture and the interior decor of your house.

-- Your fabric choice should be harmonious with the style and character of the piece it is covering.
-For example, a traditional fabric is the go-to choice for a traditional-style frame.
-That said, if you have an adventurous sense of style and know how to merge two seemingly different styles together, go for it.
+Your fabric choice should be harmonious with the style and character of the piece it is covering.
+For example, a traditional fabric is a go-to choice for a traditional-style frame.
+That said if you have an adventurous sense of style and know-how to merge two seemingly different styles, go for it.
 This approach adds originality to your space.
 An example of that unexpected choice might be a geometric design on a wing-back chair.
 This example works best in a room that is contemporary, with the wing-back chair an accent in itself, so that the print connects to the rest of the decor.

-- Some fabrics appear casual, while others look more formal.
-Choose a fabric that echoes your own style and the mood of the decor in that room.
+Some fabrics appear casual, while others look more formal.
+Choose the fabric that echoes your style and the mood of the decor in that room.

-Color of the fabric is very often the first choice you make when buying furniture, and it has significant impact on your decor, especially if the furniture piece is a large sofa that will dominate the room.
+The color of the fabric is very often the first choice you make when buying furniture, and it has a significant impact on your decor, especially if the furniture piece is a large sofa that will dominate the room.

-- Avoid delicately colored fabrics if you have children and/or pets.
+Avoid delicately colored fabrics if you have children or pets.